Skip to Content

 2. Check the servers you want to enable

-Using MCP tools
+Using custom tools

-• Your assistant decides when to call them
+• Your assistant uses them when appropriate

 Example use cases

-Connect to your company’s internal APIs:
+Connect to your organization’s internal tools:

-• Query your CRM
+• Query your internal CRM or helpdesk

 • Update ticket systems